 The EWI Forming Center periodically offers a two-day course providing a detailed introduction to sheet metal forming and its applications, as well as a solid background on the issues that influence day-to-day forming processing.
 The course is for those who are new to sheet metal forming or need to become more proficient in forming terminology, material properties, equipment, procedures development and problem troubleshooting.
 Course includes lecture, materials and certificate of completion.

-Two different level courses are available as shown below, and the attendee can register only one or both courses.
+Two different level courses are available as shown below.
+Attendees may register for either or both courses.
+Click here for a course brochure.

 Fundamentals of Sheet Metal Forming (Day-1)